Katharine McPhee Defends Her Engagement To David Foster On Twitter With Powerful Political Quip

 When it comes to Katharine McPhee’s love life, the actress and singer, 34, isn’t interested in what anyone has to say.
 The American Idol alum made that known on Friday when she hit those criticizing her recent engagement to David Foster, 68, with a powerful, politically-quipped tweet, as reported by People.

 On Friday, the Scorpion actress took to Twitter to defend her newly announced fiancé against the harsh critics, who for some reason felt the need to downplay McPhee and Foster’s recent engagement news.
-Without actually saying the words, the former Smash actress let it be known that she is “over it”.
-But instead of posting some long novel about love, or chemistry, or soulmates, McPhee hit her critics with a response that contained a political twist., which encouraged her naysayers to make sure that they can get out there and vote come election time in November.
+Without actually saying the words, the former Smash actress let it be known that she is “over it.”
+But instead of posting some long novel about love, or chemistry, or soulmates, McPhee hit her critics with a response that contained a political twist, which encouraged her naysayers to make sure that they can get out there and vote come election time in November.

 y’all should be worrying more about registering to vote and midterm elections than who’s marrying me.